Proclamation of the German Empire

 The proclamation of the German Empire, also known as the Deutsche Reichsgründung, took place on January 18, 1871 after the joint victory of the German states in the Franco-Prussian War.
-As a result of the November Treaties of 1870, the southern German states of Baden, Hesse-Darmstadt, with their territories south of the Main line, Württemberg and Bavaria, joined the Prussian-dominated "North German Confederation" on 1 January 1871.
+As a result of the November Treaties of 1870, the southern German states of Baden, Hesse-Darmstadt, with their territories south of the Mainlinie, Württemberg and Bavaria, joined the Prussian-dominated "North German Confederation" on 1 January 1871.
 On the same day, the new Constitution of the German Confederation came into force, thereby significantly extending the federal German lands to the newly created German Empire.
-The Day of the founding of the German Empire, January 18, became a day of celebration, marking when the Prussian King William I was proclaimed German Emperor at the Palace of Versailles, outside Paris, France.
+The Day of the founding of the German Empire, January 18, became a day of celebration, marking when the Prussian King Wilhelm I was proclaimed German Emperor at the Palace of Versailles, outside Paris, France.